A macaque monkey sitting in a tree, eating fruit

 From 2008–2019, at least 450,000 live long-tailed macaques (captive and wild-caught), and over 700,000 specimens (a broad term that includes tissue or blood samples, hair or even body parts) were part of this trade (CITES Trade Database 2021).

-In Vietnam it is common for long-tailed macaques to be kept as pets, even though the animal is protected by law.
+In Vietnam it is common for long-tailed macaques to be kept as pets, even though the animal is protected by law and macaques do not make good pets.
 Confiscated animals are often released without rehabilitation, resulting in them frequently gravitating back towards people and exacerbating negative views people have of the animals.
 In Indonesia they are not legally protected, and so can be killed or kept as pets legally.

 Hunting for subsistence occurs in some parts, such as in Myanmar and Cambodia.